 Here at Surecell, we offer a new technology for genital injections called “XCell” blood cells.
 This technology is more potent than PRP, but more costly.

 The growth factors and platelets in the plasma promote cells to multiply and form new tissue, accelerating and enhancing the healing process.
 PRP contains a much higher concentration of platelets than normal blood.
 This means that higher concentrations of growth factors are released into the target area.

 Loss of libido associated with the above conditions

 Allow one hour for the visit.
 Please drink plenty of water and eat healthily prior to treatment.
 Avoid smoking if possible.
 For even greater results, take advantage of the hyperbaric chamber facility available at Malvern and Dingley clinics.

 What should I do after my treatment?

 There is no down time, you can resume your normal daily activities straight away.
 Usually, there are no adverse effects other than some mild swelling and tenderness.

-For further information on our services, such as the cost of Genital PRP injections, feel free to contact Surecell Australia at (03) 9822 9996 or email us at email@example.com and we will ensure a staff member will assist with your query.
+For further information on Genital PRP injections, feel free to contact Surecell Australia on (03) 9822 9996 or email us at email@example.com and we will ensure a staff member will assist with your query.